Agile-Pilot-LLC/realize360-node-Middleware/README.md

 All information under the "Confidential" section is Private Information owned by Agile Pilot LLC

-The contents of this file include sensitive data.
+The contents of the Confidential section include sensitive data.
 If information in this section gets shared, the project is at risk of being in a lower level security state than preferred.
 It is important for security practices that this be updated in the future to obfuscate the endpoints in their respective location (Front-end, backend, git repo etc).

 Anyone who is an active maintainer is responsible for information security.